 VRI Press Release

 VRI is a healthcare services company with nearly 20 years of experience and is one of the largest providers of medical alert monitoring in the country.
-Located in Dayton, Ohio, VRI's services enable seniors and those with disabilities to maintain their independence and avoid long term care facilities and hospitalization.
+Located in Dayton, OH, VRI's services enable seniors and those with disabilities to maintain their independence and avoid long term care facilities and hospitalization.
 The company's service portfolio includes Personal Emergency Response Systems (PERS), electronic medication reminder devices, telehealth and vitals monitoring, fall detection, medication management and mobile medical alert solutions.
-The company currently serves approximately 45,000 clients across the United States.
+The company currently serves over 35,000 clients in all 50 states.
 For more information, or to see the range of VRI's products, please visit www.monitoringcare.com.

 Introducing Digi Pal

 To our knowledge, the only medical alert system available designed to work with digital phone/VoIP services.